IKSG/nsf-file-server/README.md

 # NSF File Server

 This project is a WAR web application that launches an SFTP server backed by a file storage NSF, storing the files and directories as user-side documents.
-The server uses the running Domino environment for authentication.

 ### Running